 Ms. Olson noted that the legislature is really pushing for housing opportunities.
 In 2018, then Governor Malloy proposed a bill that was not passed, but it is a sign that some type of sanctions could be coming.
 She advises towns to create regulations that provide for affordable housing while still maintaining some control.
-For example, this could include giving density bonuses to developers as a tradeoff, in order to still be able to maintain the buffer zone.
+For example, this could include giving density bonuses to developers as a tradeoff, in order to still be able to maintain design standards, such as buffer zones.